OpenTermsArchive/engine/decision-records/0004-data-api.md

 - HTTP 200 with a JSON object as body when a version is applicable at this date, containing metadata and a `content` property with the Markdown content, JSON-escaped
 - HTTP 404 Not Found with JSON content `{"error": "No version found for date <requested-date>"}` for a date that is anterior to the first available version
+- HTTP 400 Bad Request with JSON content `{ "error": "<requested-date> is not a valid ISO 8601 date and time" }` if the date is not a valid ISO 8601 date time.
-- HTTP 400 Bad Request with JSON content `{"error": "Requested date <requested-date> is in the future, no version can exist there"}` if the date is in the future.
+- HTTP 416 Range Not Satisfiable with JSON content `{ "error": "Requested date <requested-date> is in the future, no version can exist there" }` if the date is in the future.

 ##### Example